slogsdon/IntroToJavascript/Operators.md

     - Floating point division - `3.5 % 2 // 1.5`
         - Other languages don't offer this and restrict modulus to integers

+## Comparison

-Comparison operators work on strings and numbers.
+Comparison operators _compare_ two values and work on strings and numbers.

 - `==` and `===` - equality
 - `!=` and `!==` - inequality